google/OpenSK/docs/customization.md

 self-generated certificates, this claim is rather trivial.
 Still, it is required by some websites and to use U2F.

-Usually, the attestation private key is shared between a batch of at least 100 thousand security keys of the same model.
+Usually, the attestation private key is shared between a batch of at least 100,000 security keys of the same model.
 If you build your own OpenSK, your private key is unique to you.
 This makes you identifiable across registrations:
 Two websites could collaborate to track if registrations were attested with the same key material.
 If you use OpenSK beyond experimentation, please consider